andreyaugustynczik/Deadwood_distribution_Europe/README.md

 ## Future deadwood distribution
 The future deadwood potential (future deadwood_potential.tif) file is composed by 6 layers accroding to future climate and management scenarios:
--RCP45_2050: current management and RCP4.5 climate by mid century
+* RCP45_2050: current management and RCP4.5 climate by mid century
--RCP_85_2050: current management and RCP8.5 climate by mid century
+* RCP_85_2050: current management and RCP8.5 climate by mid century
--RCP45_2100: current management and RCP4.5 climate by the end of the century
+* RCP45_2100: current management and RCP4.5 climate by the end of the century
--RCP_85_2100:  current management and RCP8.5 climate by the end of the century
+* RCP_85_2100:  current management and RCP8.5 climate by the end of the century
--Management: biodiversity oriented  management and current climate
+* Management: biodiversity oriented  management and current climate
--Management_RCP_45: biodiversity oriented management and RCP4.5 climate by the end of the century
+* Management_RCP_45: biodiversity oriented management and RCP4.5 climate by the end of the century

 Biodiversity-oriented management considers a simultaneous increase in forest age and expansion of mixed forest areas, with the corresponding modifications in aboveground biomass and tree density